AdvancedResearchComputing/Workshops/containers/code-outside-container.md

    you only want to make use of the environment of that container.
-3. In these cases, you may want to run a code that you possess in the container's environment.
+3. In these cases, you may want to run a code that you possess, but you want to run it in the container's environment.
 4. Illustrating how to run codes outside of the container.
    1. Use the `exec` and `bind` commands.